+Has any adverse impact on groups with protected characteristics been identified and if so, how will these be mitigated?
 No groups are being negatively impacted as this involves increasing payment to enable individuals to continue to provide support to people with a long-term health condition or disability.

-Background/Reports /

-Information considered

-and attached (including

-Legal, HR, Financial

-and other

-considerations as

-required))

-Feedback on original Officer Decision: Finance

-The weekly costs of these proposals are estimated to be:

-- Full Time Carers £1,800 - Respite Carers £1,500 With the total monthly cost being £14,340

-This would be a commitment against council resources and partially offset from the non-ring-fenced COVID-19 Government Grant.
+Background/Reports / Information considered and attached (including Legal, HR, Financial and other considerations as required)) Feedback on original Officer Decision: Finance The weekly costs of these proposals are estimated to be: Full Time Carers - £1,800 Respite Carers - £1,500 With the total monthly cost being £14,340 This would be a commitment against council resources and partially offset from the non-ring-fenced COVID-19 Government Grant.
 All decisions around meeting COVID-19 costs are unlikely to be fully funded from current Government additional funding available.
-As such implications will fall on the ability to provide services for the rest of the financial year and into the medium term

-Shared Lives is an important way we can help support people to stay as independent as possible and our Shared Lives carers require both skill and commitment to values of caring for others.
+As such implications will fall on the ability to provide services for the rest of the financial year and into the medium term Principal Social Worker Shared Lives is an important way we can help support people to stay as independent as possible and our Shared Lives carers require both skill and commitment to values of caring for others.
 This commitment helps to ensure Shared Lives arrangements are safe, supported and valued.
 This in turn should support the wellbeing of people who are in a Shared Lives placement.
 Information about these arrangements need to be appropriately shared in accessible formats.

-No implications from a Care Act perspective.
-It seems to be a financial decision around how much is allocated for this purpose.
-It is sensible to seek to support these providers, given the market shaping duties under the Care Act.
+Legal No implications from a Care Act perspective.
+It seems to be a financial decision around how much Consultation with is allocated for this purpose.
+It is sensible to seek to support these providers, given the market shaping duties under the Care Act. relevant Cabinet Approval of ODR by Cabinet Member 25/06/2020 Consultation with Cllr Wharmby on decision 27/05/2020.

-Consultation with relevant Cabinet

-Approval of ODR by Cabinet Member 25/06/2020 Consultation with Cllr Wharmby on decision 27/05/2020.